Dozens of Primitive Camps Along the River,

 There is a Web address you can use also: www.reserveusa.com

 The only thing you need to camp most places in a National Forest is a campfire permit, which you can pick up at any Ranger Station or campground.
 (In Recreation Areas, such as Huntington Lake, you can only camp in a campground.)
+If you will be camping in a wilderness site you'll need a wilderness permit through High Sierra Ranger DIstrict, (559) 855-5355.

 If you don’t mind hiking or taking a boat, there are over a dozen large to small spaces around Florence Lake.
 Some of the best are at the far end of the lake, where the south fork of the San Joaquin River comes in.
 That’s where the fishing is truly fabulous!
 Some of the campsites in this location can accommodate large families or groups of people.
 Your water supply is either the river or Boulder Creek; bring your water filter to get rid of that nasty Giardia.